databricks/terraform-provider-databricks/docs/resources/model_serving.md

 The following arguments are supported:

 * `name` - (Required) The name of the model serving endpoint.
 This field is required and must be unique across a workspace.
 An endpoint name can consist of alphanumeric characters, dashes, and underscores.
+NOTE: Changing this name will delete the existing endpoint and create a new endpoint with the update name.
 * `config` - (Required) The model serving endpoint configuration.

 ### config Configuration Block